aruba/aoscx-ansible-dcn-workflows/README.md

 These workflows can be run on any Unix-based system.

 ### Installations
-* The Ansible control machine must have **Python2.7** or **Python3.5+** and at least **Ansible 2.8.1** installed.
+* The Ansible control machine must have **Python3.5+** and at least **Ansible 2.9** installed.
 See [Ansible Documentation](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) for more information on Ansible installation.

-* This project requires the AOS-CX Ansible Role to be installed.
-The easiest way to install the role is by executing the `ansible-galaxy` command on the `requirements.yml` file:
+* This project requires the AOS-CX Ansible Collection to be installed.
+The easiest way to install the collection is by executing the `ansible-galaxy` command on the `requirements.yml` file:
-`$ ansible-galaxy install -r requirements.yml`
+`ansible-galaxy install -r requirements.yml`
-For more information on how to use the `aoscx_role` visit our [Github](https://github.com/aruba/aoscx-ansible-role#aoscx).
+For more information on how to use the [`aoscx` Collection](https://galaxy.ansible.com/arubanetworks/aoscx) visit our [Aruba devHub](https://developer.arubanetworks.com/aruba-aoscx/docs/getting-started-with-ansible-and-aos-cx).

 * This project requires the Python libraries listed below to be installed.
 The easiest way to install the required libraries is using the `pip` command on the `requirements.txt` file:
-`$ pip install -r requirements.txt`
+`pip install -r requirements.txt`

 ### Inventory Setup
 This project contains multiple inventories, each corresponding to a specific workflow.
 Which inventory files correspond to which workflows is described in the [Workflows](https://github.com/aruba/aoscx-ansible-dcn-workflows#workflows) section of this document.